valters-tomsons/bninja-ps3/README.md

 # Known Issues

-* syscalls are not defined
 * DWARF symbols are not recognized
+* syscall numbers are not lifted into platform
 * bninja does not lift many PPC instructions:
 ```
 clrldi